Show All Answers

 A permit application with a detailed job description must be provided.
 Plans and specifications may be required based on the scope of work.
 For multiple units, more than one application may be required if the work is unit specific and/or individually owned.
 Visit the Permit Submittal Checklist page or contact Building and Inspection Services at (303)235-3855, option 7 for specific information.
 Permit counter hours are 7:30 am - 3:30 pm.

 To schedule an inspection, send your request through our online Inspection Request Form.
-If you don't have access to the internet, please call the Inspection Request Line at (303) 234-5933.
 For the inspection AM/PM schedule, check here daily: Today's AM/PM schedule

 Every permit issued shall expire 365 days after issuance, regardless of activity.